karaul/fitalyser/README.md

 ## Usage

 Υou need a table with the locations of the FIT files to be analysed.
 This table must be prepared in advance.
-Then, by clicking the the "Plot" button in the main form you can send the FIT file content to the fitplotter form. (to be continued)
+In the utilities there are two small and fast utilities: checkFields.js is to check fields in the FIT tested file, and createSummaryTable.js is to create the table.
+If the table is builded correctly, by clicking the  "Plot" button in the main form you can send the FIT file content to the fitplotter form.
+How to use these utlities is written brielfy inside them.
+(To be continued)

 ## License